 The yeast in unbaked dough can expand in dogs’ stomachs, causing obstruction and even alcohol poisoning.
 If you know that your dog has eaten some, give them a bowl of ice water to slow the yeast activation and call a veterinarian ASAP.

-This natural sugar substitute is found in items like sugar-free gum, low-calorie snack foods, and as an additive to lots of things you wouldn’t expect including mouth wash and chewable vitamins.
+This natural sugar substitute is found in items like sugar-free gum, low-calorie snack foods (including some brands of peanut butter), and as an additive to lots of things you wouldn’t expect including mouth wash and chewable vitamins.
 Keep Xylitol off your dog’s menu because it’s extremely dangerous to them even in small amounts.

 If your dog has eaten anything on this list, don’t take a “wait-and-see” approach.
 Swift action makes for an easier vet visit for your best friend and your wallet.
 And if your vet’s office isn’t open, contact your local Animal ER or one of the pet poison control hotlines: ASPCA Animal Poison Control: 888-426-4435 Pet Poison Helpline: 855-764-7661.